mongodb/docs/source/includes/read-preference-modes-table.rst

    * - :readmode:`secondaryPreferred`
      - In most situations, operations read from :term:`secondary` members but if no :term:`secondary` members are available, operations read from the :term:`primary` on sharded clusters.

        Starting in version 4.4, :readmode:`secondaryPreferred` supports
        :ref:`hedged reads <mongos-hedged-reads>` on sharded clusters.

    * - :readmode:`nearest`
-     - Operations read from member of the :term:`replica set` with the least network latency, irrespective of the member's type.
+     - Operations read from the member of the :term:`replica set` with the least network latency, irrespective of whether that member is a :term:`primary` or :term:`secondary`.

        Starting in version 4.4, :readmode:`nearest` supports
        :ref:`hedged reads <mongos-hedged-reads>` on sharded clusters